 Usability testing evaluates how successful a product is by testing it on actual users.
 It gives companies real input on how individuals are using a product or system and how that product or system works for that user.
 There are two primary testing methods.

-Hallway usability testing is a quick and cheap way for companies and researchers to get information from users who may have no knowledge of your company or products.
+Hallway usability testing is a quick and cheap way for companies and researchers to get information from users who may not know of your company or products.
 Random individuals use the products and give feedback on their experience.

 Usability Testing Tools